JsAntoPe/Pocket-CEP/performance.md

 ```
 python3 server.py 8081 20perSecond5min
 ```

-# Event.csv
-Event.csv is a file containing the data for this experiment.
-It is used by the *Artillery* script.

 ## Steps to perform the testing.
 * First, start the server, that will be the destination of all the complex event processed during the execution.